-Opportunities for Reflection Sessions: Field staff will act as mentors to the students while on project in Phang Nga.
+Reflection and Enrichment: Field staff will act as mentors to the students while on project in Phang Nga.
 Our experienced field team will offer regular reflection sessions to the students.
 One example would be a workshop on sustainable tourism to help improve students' skills, understanding local issues, and the opportunity to discuss any personal challenges students are experiencing.
 For the duration of the program, students may be offered additional assignments dependent upon their skills and suitability as a part of their leadership development workshop.
 Upon completion of the program, students will have a final evaluation with their mentor, followed by a leadership certification and summary of training and experience received; GVI will also be able to provide a confidential professional reference if requested.

-Other Opportunities: The volunteer program runs from Monday to Friday each week, with evenings usually providing free time.
 Enrichment activities organized by the program may include a Thai cooking workshop, a visit to Kao Sok National Park, and a kayaking tour to Ko Tapu.
-Open water swimming is not a sponsored activity in any DukeEngage program.
 Enrichment activities will be planned on some weekends.